Steve Tallis: Premières parties

 He played with and accompanied many international and Australian musicians, as a guest or playing first parts.
 Among other great names can be cited Bob Dylan, Van Morrison, B.B.
 King, Joe Cocker, Tina Turner, Eric Burdon, Buddy Guy, Mick Jagger, etc. Among Australian musicians, Richard Clapton, Paul Kelly, Chris Wilson, Daddy Cool, Billy Thorpe, Chain, The Triffids, or The Saints can be cited.

 Festivals

-Steve Tallis played in many festivals around the world and in Australia, among which can be cited :
+Tallis played in many festivals around the world and in Australia, among which can be cited :